d4n3sh/thedaneshproject/content/posts/2009-02-16-cscrot-is-now-shutter.md

 [GScrot][1] is a powerful screen capture tool for Linux.
 The project went through a re-branding exercise earlier this month and now takes on a new, more appropriate name, &#8220;Shutter&#8221;.

-The project&#8217;sÂ  launchpad project name together with it&#8217;s PPA have also been renamed to Shutter.
+The project'sÂ  launchpad project name together with it's PPA have also been renamed to Shutter.

 The new project page : <https://launchpad.net/shutter>